Your keyboard includes a

 Copyright symbols appear in line with the text (© 1999).
 Use a nonbreaking space between the copyright symbol and the year to ensure the two don’t end up on different lines or pages.

-Must you put a space after the copyright symbol?
-No, but semantically, it makes good sense.
+Must you put a word space after the copyright symbol?
+No, but it makes good sense semantically.
 The © directly replaces the word

-Some word processors automatically substitute a symbol when you type (TM), (R), or (c).
-Be cautious with this feature, because references like Section 12(c) can be silently converted to Section 12©.
-Your spelling checker won’t detect this error, and it’s easy to overlook while editing.
+Many word processors automatically substitute a symbol when you type (TM), (R), or (c).
+Consider turning off this feature, because references like Section 12(c) can be silently converted to Section 12©.
+The spell-checker won’t detect this error, and it’s easy to overlook while editing.

 I always use the nonitalicized versions of these marks, even if the adjacent text is italicized.
 I think it looks better.
 But that’s a preference, not a rule.